AlternativeFFFF/Alt-F4/submissions/Complexity Corner - Speakers/Complexity Corner - Speakers.md

 Have you ever strained your power supply and accidentally caused your coal miners to slow down, sending you into a blackout spiral as your boilers gasp for fuel?
 Try placing a speaker next to the coal belt leading to your boilers and hooking it to the belt with a wire.
 A full belt holds 8 items, so if you set the speaker to trigger on less than 8 coal, you'll get an alarm if any gaps show up in your coal belt.
 Set this alarm to global playback and give it a name like "Check on your coal mining!" and you'll get the notice no matter where you are or what you're distracted with.

-[example alarm setup | Caption: If this guy goes off, time to drop what you're doing and fix your coal supply.]
+[Image: Coal alarm.jpg | Caption: If this guy goes off, time to drop what you're doing and fix your coal supply.]
-[blueprint link]
+[blueprint: Coal alarm.txt]

 A completely different type of alarm is a train crossing alarm.
 Hook a speaker up to a rail signal on your track where you like to cross, plus one more signal in each direction (make sure you get the signals on both sides of the track).
 Tell it to sound a local alarm if any of the signals are yellow (number of yellow signals > 0).
 Next time you head towards that rail and there's a train coming, you'll get a nice loud siren telling you to wait a moment before crossing!

-[train crossing setup | Caption: If only I'd figured this out a few hundred hours ago...]
+[Image: Train alarm.jpg | Caption: If only I'd figured this out a few hundred hours ago...]
-[blueprint link]
+[blueprint: Train alarm.txt]

 Like many other things in Factorio, the uses for the speaker are boundless, both in practicality and creativity.
 Builds range from the super simple shown above, to the super complex midi players and beyond.
 I hope this inspires you to come up with some of your own and saves you a few headaches.
 Until next time, I'll see you on the factory floor...  and watch your step!